 - Keeping up with the competition through exceptional customer service, innovation, pricing and marketing.

 Keep your eyes on the prize; it’s not over yet.
-You worked so hard to reach this point: overcame startup fear, spent quality time learning, made a lot of mistakes and failed to reach your goals a few times, you kept going when others quit, you dealt with inexperience, lack of funding and time when others gave up, you were denied funding but still managed to proceed with limited resources, you took risks and today, you are very close to being rewarded for your hustle.
+You worked so hard to reach this point: overcame, spent quality time learning, made a lot of mistakes and failed to reach your goals a few times, you kept going when others quit, you dealt with inexperience, lack of funding and time when others gave up, you were denied funding but still managed to proceed with limited resources, you took risks and today, you are very close to being rewarded for your hustle.

 Success is in the eye of the beholder.
 What is success for you?
 Here are a few entrepreneurial achievement measures: